Iris aphylla: Taxonomy

+It has the common names of Hungarian leafless iris, or Hungarian Iris, or Iris steppe.

+The Latin subspecies specific epithet hungarica refers to Hungary, where the iris was originally found.

+It was first published and described as Iris hungarica by Waldstein & Kitaibel in 'Descriptiones et icônes plantarum rariorum Hungáriáé'(Descr.
+Icon.
+Pl.
+Hung.)
+Vol.3 page 251 between 1806 and 1812.
+In 1909, Iris aphylla subsp. hungarica was published by Gustav Hegi in 'Ill Fl.
+Mitteleur' Vol.2 page 289.
+Both were then de-classified as a synonyms of Iris aphylla.
+Later, Iris aphylla subsp. hungarica was re-classified as a subspecies of Iris aphylla.

+It has not been verified by United States Department of Agriculture and the Agricultural Research Service, as of 2 September 2015.

+It has not been recognized as a subspecies by Plant list, as of 4 September 2015.

+It is listed in the Encyclopedia of Life.

+Iris aphylla subsp. hungarica is an accepted name by the RHS.

 An older common name (especially in the UK), was 'naked stalked purple and white iris', or just 'naked stalked iris'.

 The Latin specific epithet aphylla refers to the Greek word for 'without leaf', This is due to the fact that the iris does not have any leaves during the winter period.
 Hence, one of its synonyms includes 'Iris nudicaulis', (or nude stem).

 It was first published and described by Carl Linnaeus in 'Species Plantarum' (Sp.
 Pl.)
 Vol.1 on page 38 on 1 May 1753.

 The plant has many synonyms, including several subspecies which have been downgraded to synonyms as well.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then updated on 1 December 2004.

 It is listed in the Encyclopedia of Life.

 Iris aphylla is an accepted name by the RHS and is listed in the 'RHS Plant Finder 2015'.